 The INSERT statement comes in three basic forms.

 The first form (with the "VALUES" keyword) creates one or more new rows in an existing table.
 If no column-list is specified then the number of values inserted into each row must be the same as the number of columns in the table.
-In this case the result of evaluating the left-most expression in each term of the VALUES list is inserted into the left-most column of the each new row, and forth for each subsequent expression.
+In this case the result of evaluating the left-most expression from each term of the VALUES list is inserted into the left-most column of each new row, and so forth for each subsequent expression.
 If a column-name list is specified, then the number of values in each term of the VALUE list must match the number of specified columns.
 Each of the named columns of the new row is populated with the results of evaluating the corresponding VALUES expression.
 Table columns that do not appear in the column list are populated with the default column value (specified as part of the CREATE TABLE statement), or with NULL if no default value is specified.

 The second form of the INSERT statement contains a SELECT statement instead of a VALUES clause.
 A new entry is inserted into the table for each row of data returned by executing the SELECT statement.
 If a column-list is specified, the number of columns in the result of the SELECT must be the same as the number of items in the column-list.
 Otherwise, if no column-list is specified, the number of columns in the result of the SELECT must be the same as the number of columns in the table.
 Any SELECT statement, including compound SELECTs and SELECT statements with ORDER BY and/or LIMIT clauses, may be used in an INSERT statement of this form.